SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 ## Cancel a check-out (revert to saved version)

 > [!CAUTION]
 > If another user has checked out a document, always contact that user before performing this procedure.
-Otherwise there is a risk that
+Otherwise there is a risk that you overwrite someone else's changes or the other user overwrites your changes when they check in the document
 >
-> a. you overwrite someone else's changes
-> b. the other user overwrites your changes when they check in the document
->
 > The best option may be to make a copy of the document and edit the copy.

 If you or someone else have checked out a document, and you need to edit the document, you can cancel the check out:

 1. Right-click the document and select **Document**.
-The **Document** dialog opens.
-2. Click ![icon][img1] and select **Revert to saved version**.
+2. In the **Document** dialog, click ![icon][img1] and select **Revert to saved version**.

 > [!NOTE]
 > You need special privileges to access this option.
 You also need write access to the document.